Delogrand770/champGG/README.md

 Downloads item sets from champion.gg to be used with a League of Legends client

-# Can I be sure you aren't hacking me?
+# Setup / Safety

-Yes you can (well at least from the compiled code)
+I use nwjs.io to have direct access to node.js.
+This means an exe file is involved.
+I won't provide the exe that way you can download the original/safe version from the creators themselves.

 1. Visit http://nwjs.io/ (formerly node-webkit) and download the version for your operating system.
 2. Extract the archive